shopware/docs/guides/plugins/plugins/checkout/payment/add-payment-plugin.md

 For this, have your payment handler implement the `RefundPaymentHandlerInterface`.

-Let's have a look at a short example, on how to implement such payment handlers.
+Let's look at a short example of how to implement such payment handlers.

 ```php
 // <plugin root>/src/ExamplePayment.php